How does the salary cap of NBA teams work? Trades, extensions, minimum veteran salary

 NBA Contract Extensions

 Contract extensions are exactly how they sound; they enable a team to lock a current player (or players) for a few years.
-Extensions have a big role in impacting the team’s salary cap situation for various seasons.
+Extensions have a significant role in impacting the team’s salary cap situation for various seasons.